Eritrea: Twenty Five Years of Servitude

 On 20 Jul, another story appeared on Shabait.com, PFDJ’s website, under the title of “Seminars on progress of national service program.”
 The seminar, which was held in Barentu, discussed the history of the program, national service in the new era, and a plan to organize more seminars in the 16 sub-zones of the Gash Barka.

-Unfortunately, ENS is here to stay!
+Unfortunately, open-ended ENS is here to stay!

 What is Eritrean National Service?